Sammaye/mongoyii-php7/readme.md

 namespace sammaye\mongoyii\validators;
 ```

-Add the class name to that and you have your namespaced class.
+Add the class name to that and you have your namespace class.

 ## Declaring the Extension

 This is easily the part that has changed the most.
-To start off why don't we
+To start off, why don't I
 show an example I use:

 ```php